jamesrwyatt2/jamesrwyatt2/README.md

- 👋 Hi there, I’m James!!
+ 👋 Hi there, I’m James Wyatt!!
 - 🌱 I’m currently learning Java and Spring and going through a coding BootCamp!
 - 👀 I’m interested in Web Development and want to learn more about App Development.
 - 💞️ I have worked on Python, Django, Flask, Java, Spring, MySQL.